 Thinking about it now, I can see how some people start out at point A and end up at point Z instead of B, especially when trying to get a project, such as a startup, off the ground.
 Things like working 15 hour days and trying to manage the workload of three people combined, all in an attempt to just keep the lights on long enough, can be pretty brutal on the mind and body.

 Over time, the days all become about crunching numbers and fulfilling a daily routine.
 Before you know it, a year pass and you start looking forward to another year, in the process, becoming more enchanted by sales targets and milestones.

 Of course, all that is important, but after my parents’ call, I was left thinking about what moments I will treasure the most in the end.
-Will it be when my company reports $1 million in profit for the first time, or the discussions with the team about what we need to do to improve sales?
+Will it be when one of our companies reports $1 million in profit for the first time, or the discussions with the team about what we need to do to improve sales?
 Will it be winning a major industry award, or the numerous brainstorming sessions for coming up with winning ideas?

 You see, while those out-of-the-spotlight moments aren’t necessarily spectacular by themselves, they represent the times when you are truly connecting with other people to make something happen as a team.
 The constant back and forth, the A/B tests, the little experiments, the shots in the dark — they are all experiences meant to be savored by the entrepreneur.
 But you can only do so if you become conscious of them and live in the present.

 Truthfully, it’s hard living in the present and making the most of these moments, especially with the non-stop pressures of running a startup and constantly wondering if it will be successful.
 Even more so based on the fact that research shows almost 75% of entrepreneurs were motivated by the possibility of building wealth as a prerequisite to entering entrepreneurship.